 Read Aloud to Your Kids

 Choose a chapter book to read to your children for an hour each day.
 Lunch time works well, as does bed time.
 Give younger kids something to do with their hands while you read (drawing, coloring, Lego).
-Kids are never too old for read alouds.
+Kids are never too old for read aloud time.
 Read aloud even to your teens.
+My teen loves for me to read aloud to him.
 For help with choosing books for reading aloud, I love The Read-Aloud Handbook by Jim Trelease.
+If you have kids who enjoy read aloud time a little too much, take advantage of audio books and audio theatre.
+They are perfect to listen to at mealtimes, bedtime, or in the car.

 Play Literacy Games